rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 For voter *v001*, for instance, the best approved candidate *a12* is strictly preferred to candidates: *a01*, *a02*, *a03*, *a05*, *a06*, *a07*, *a08*, *a11*, *a14* and *15*.
 No candidate is preferred to *a12* and the comparison with *a04*, *a09*, *a10* and *a13* is not communicated, hence indeterminate.
 Mind by the way that the reflexive comparison of *a12* with itself is, as usual, is ignored, i.e. indeterminate.
 Each voter *v* defines thus a partially determined transitive strict preference relation denoted :math:`\succ_v` on the eligible candidates.

-For each pair of eligible candidates, we aggregate the previous individual voter's preferences into a truth characteristic of the statement: candidate *x* is *better approved than* candidate *y*, denoted :math:`r(x \succ y)`
+For each pair of eligible candidates, we superpose the previous individual voter's preferences into a truth characteristic of the statement: candidate *x* is *better approved than* candidate *y*, denoted :math:`r(x \succ y)`

 :math:`r(x \succ y)\;=\; \sum_v \big(\,r(x \succ_v y)\, \big)`.